jlogan03/interpnpy/docs/perf.md

 better.

 ### 3D interpolation
-The crunchiness of the RegularGridInterpolator values above 1e4 elements is repeatable)
+The crunchiness of the RegularGridInterpolator values above 1e4 elements is repeatable.
 ![3D](./no_prealloc.svg)

 ### 8D interpolation